 Outboard motors come in two different types: two-stroke and four-stroke.
 Two-stroke motors use heavier fuels while putting out the same horsepower.
 Four-stroke motors put out more power, making them suitable for larger boats.
 Older model Two-Stroke engines are notoriously high fuel consumption due to gasoline spraying down the exhaust system.
 This happens because the gas mix valve on the intake valve side opens simultaneously with the exhaust valve opening.
 As a result, some part of the gas flows through the combustion chamber without burning.
 Some newer outboards feature better fuel injection systems like Direct Fuel Injection, making them a lot more fuel-efficient.

 The four-cylinder engine may move on different sides, either vertically or at varying distances.
 Its streamlined construction allows for a lighter design that can be used for maintenance.
-Under the same engine speed, it would make one 2 strokes less potent than one 4-stroke.
+Under the same engine speed, it would make one 2-stroke less potent than one 4-stroke.
 Although 2-stroke engines are about 50 to 90 percent lighter, their noise is still significant.
 Most high-performance outboard motors can produce just 2-4 HP.
 However, it is available on engines with 250 horsepower.

 Some boat owners are puzzled: Are two outboard motors better than one?
 In most cases, the decision to use two engines is made for the peace of mind of the boat owner, to solve the problem of a sudden breakdown of one of the motors in open water.
-However, the motors must be completely autonomous (independent power sources and control panel) for this to work.
+However, the motors must be completely autonomous (independent power sources and control panels) for this to work.
 As for the additional power from the two counter-rotating propellers, the emphasis is only increased if the power of the two motors exceeds the ability available for one.

 Thoroughly Research Your Outboard Engine Choice